TailWind76/React-Component-PieChart/README.md

 export default App;
 ```

-You can use the Popup component's props to control when the popup is shown or hidden and customize the animation type, size, background color, and border radius for a smooth visual effect.
-The popup content can be fully customized to suit your needs.
+In this example, the Calendar component is rendered with custom height, width, background colors, and font sizes.
+You can adjust the props to customize the appearance of the calendar according to your project's needs.
+The calendar allows users to select specific dates and visually indicates the current date, providing a great user experience.